Comprehensive Privacy Statement

 - Our experience shows that our clients appreciate us retaining in electronic form full records (including your personal data) of their matter so that they can access it in the future.
 We, therefore, keep this for as long as we are obliged under legal and professional obligations and thereafter until you ask us to delete it.
 Please note that we must always maintain a record of your name, your contact details, the name of your matter and when your file was opened and closed even if you request us to delete the electronic records of your matter.

 - Where we store your personal data

-All information you provide to us is stored on our secure servers.
+All information you provide to us is stored in our offices or off-site secure storage or on our secure servers.
 Any payment transactions will be processed securely by Worldpay.
 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our website, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our website; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

 We acknowledge that the information you provide may be confidential.
 We will maintain the confidentiality of and protect your confidential information in accordance with all applicable laws.